kemus/BeachBall/README.md

 ####Bug Fixes
 * The options display now updates when a setting (such as cps) changes.
 * The Pope will now update what has strikethrough (and the number will update) when the status is changed.
-* Rift - ONG should no longer accidentally uses FluxHarvest right after the ONG.
+* Rift - ONG should no longer use FluxHarvest too close to the ONG.
 * Rift - ONG NWWI should attempt a last minute NWWI? to rectify cost/timing issues.

 ###Version 5.4.2